wp-plugins/jonradio-shortcodes-anywhere-or-everywhere/readme.txt

 * WordPress itself, such as `[gallery]`, `[audio]`, `[caption]`, `[embed]` or `[video]`
 * Jetpack Shortcode Embeds
 * Your Active Theme
-* Another Plugin, for example, jonradio Current Year and Copyright Shortcodes
+* Another Plugin, for example, Current Year and Copyright Shortcodes
 * Writing your own Plugin and using the `add_shortcode()` function
 * Using a Shortcode creation Plugin, for example, Shortcode Exec PHP